ehmatthes/django-simple-deploy/docs/quick_starts/quick_start_heroku.md

 ## Overview

-Heroku no longer has a free tier, but it's still a functioning hosting platform.
+Heroku no longer has a free tier, but it's still a popular platform for hosting Django projects.
 As long as Heroku maintains a deployment process that can be scripted, `simple_deploy` will likely maintain support for Heroku.

 Deployment to Heroku can be fully automated, but the configuration-only approach is recommended.
 This allows you to review the changes that are made to your project before committing them and making the initial push.
 The fully automated approach configures your project, commits these changes, and pushes the project to Heroku's servers.